Larian Studios: History

 Swen Vincke founded Larian Studios in 1996.
 As a lead designer in the company, he contributed to all of Larian's early game projects, including the award-winning role-playing game Divine Divinity (2002) and its sequel Beyond Divinity (2004).

 Larian's first project was called The Lady, the Mage and the Knight, a game set in the world of The Dark Eye.
-During that time they also developed The L.E.D.
+During that time it also developed The L.E.D.
 Wars, a strategy game that was developed within 5 months and published by Ionos in 1997.
 As a result, The Lady, the Mage and the Knight soon evolved into a collaborative project between Larian Studios and Attic Entertainment Software, who released the previous The Dark Eye computer games (under the name Realms of Arkania).
 Due to various problems between the two development studios and its publisher, the project was abandoned in 1999.

 In 2002, Larian completed work on Divinity: Sword of Lies which was published under the name Divine Divinity by CDV.
 In 2004, Beyond Divinity, the sequel to Divine Divinity, was published in two editions: the standard version by Ubisoft Entertainment GmbH and the deluxe version by MediaMix Benelux which contained Divine Divinity, Beyond Divinity and a novella by Rhianna Pratchett called "Son of Chaos".

 Also in 2004, KetnetKick, an educational game, was developed for Ketnet and released by Transposia.
 In 2006, Beyond Divinity was re-released under Gold Games 9 by Ubisoft Entertainment which was a set of 10 games on 6 DVDs.

 In March 2008, Adventure Rock, an online virtual world, was completed and released.
 This was followed by the release of KetnetKick 2 in October 2008 by VRT, the public broadcaster in Flanders.
 In March 2009, GulliLand was published by Jeunesse TV, a French national broadcasting channel.
 In January 2010, Larian released Divinity II: Ego Draconis - the sequel to Divine Divinity - to the U.S. market on Xbox 360 and Windows simultaneously, after releases in Germany, France, Spain, Italy, Poland, Russia and Benelux.
 Larian has also produced Divinity II: Flames of Vengeance, and built a Gold Deluxe version that holds all Divinity II episodes, called Divinity II: The Dragon Knight Saga.